MichielNoback/java_jupyterbook/02_syntax/data_types.md

 System.out.println("division = " + division);
 ```

-the output is, slightly unexpected
+The output is, slightly unexpected

 ```
 division = 0.0
 ```

 Can you explain?
 Two `int`s were divided (`x / y` or `10 / 20`), resulting in an int.
 Since ints do not have a decimal part,
 this is 0.
 Casting a zero to a double subsequently resulted in 0.0.